Discussions about eggcorns and related topics

 An amazing case of .
 This paragraph is from a nurse’s list of funny eggcorny mistakes her patients have made.
 But you might have been as puzzled as I was about using a potato as a pissery.
 I found out that a pessary is a tampon or some sort of medical device inserted to support falling organs.
 Pessaries are also used for incontinence.

 Thank you (?) for that story.
-I’ll be back as soon as I clean up the remnants of my lost lunch.
+I’ll be back as soon as I’ve mopped up my lunch.

 “Pissary” for “pessary” is well-established on the web.
 Here’s someone who confesses to the eggcorn: